-The Dead Sea is one of the most intriguing and interesting lakes in the world.
+The Dead Sea is one of the most unusual lakes in the world.
 Located at the lowest point on Earth, tourists from around the globe flock to this hypersaline phenomenon, which borders Jordan to the east and Israel and the West Bank to the west.
 Dive into these nine fascinating facts about the "Salt Sea."

-Almost as famous as the sea itself are the images of tourists slathering mud on their bodies, letting it harden, and then rinsing it off in the sea (as much as you can rinse off dried mud with salt water).
-The deposits of black mud come directly from the seabed.
-The mud is beneficial to your skin as it is high in magnesium, sodium, potassium, and calcium.
-Looking to purchase this world-famous mud in North America?
-No problem.
-Dead Sea mud and minerals are available online through AHAVA.
+Almost as famous as the sea itself are the images of tourists slathering mud on their bodies, letting it harden, and then rinsing it off in the sea.
+The deposits of black mud come directly from the seabed and it is high in magnesium, sodium, potassium, and calcium.

-With all that healing mud, the Dead Sea is quite literally the biggest natural free spa on earth.
-But should you feel the need to indulge in further spa treatments, there are multiple hotels to choose from in the area that offer rejuvenating spa services, including the famous Ein Gedi Hotel.
+With all that mud, the Dead Sea is the world's biggest natural free spa.
+But should you feel the need to indulge in further spa treatments, there are multiple hotels in the area that offer rejuvenating spa services, including the famous Ein Gedi Hotel.

-The Dead Sea Scrolls were found hidden in a cave in Qumran and contain some of the oldest copies ever discovered of the Hebrew Bible.
-They have been called the greatest archaeological find of the 20th century.
-Portions of the Dead Sea Scrolls now make the occasional tour at various museums so we can learn about their significant history.
+The Dead Sea Scrolls were found hidden in a cave in Qumran and contain some of the oldest known copies of the Hebrew Bible.
+Portions of the Dead Sea Scrolls now make the occasional tour at various museums so scholars can continue to study them.